 Review and describe the Interim Guidance on Inspector Duties/Responsibilities During Terrorist-Based Threats/Attacks at Region II Reactor and Fuel Facilities.

-Meet with your supervisor, the person designated as a resource or a qualified uel acility mergency reparedness nspector to discuss any questions you may have as a result of these activities.
-Discuss the answers to the questions listed under the Evaluation Criteria section of this study guide with your supervisor the person designated as a resource.
+Meet with your supervisor, the person designated as a resource, or a qualified fuel facility emergency preparedness inspector to discuss any questions you may have as a result of these activities.
+Discuss the answers to the questions listed under the Evaluation Criteria section of this study guide with your supervisor, the person designated as a resource, or a qualified fuel facility emergency preparedness inspector.

 DOCUMENTATION: Fuel Facility Emergency Preparedness Inspector Proficiency Level Qualification Signature Card, Item ISA-EP-3